AndreRatzenberger/schwarm/README.md

    stephen_king_agent.functions = [write_batch, remember_things]
    ```

-   Give your agent skills it wouldn’t have otherwise!
-Also, pass the stick to other agents by setting them in the agent property of the Result object.
-Just not in this example...
-Mr. King works alone!
-   With such a way of doing handoffs you can implement every state graph you could also build with langgraph.
-But you keep your sanity.

    (Based on the function name, variable names and types and the docstring, a valid OpenAI function spec json gets generated, so this will only work if your model does understand those.
 Support for other tool specs is coming!)